Youcef-DZ/SudokuApp/PRESENTATION.md

 ---

 ## [1] Introduction (15 seconds)
-Hi, I'm Youcef Laidi, and today I'm excited to share my final project with you.
+Hi, I'm Youcef, and today I'm excited to share my final project with you.

 ---

 ## [2] What You Created (30 seconds)
-I built a **full-stack Sudoku game** deployed in Framer that using modern react code in Framer.
-It's not just a simple game—it's a complete application with:
+I built a **full-stack Sudoku game** deployed in Framer that using modern react.
+A complete application with:

 - **User authentication** through Descope (Google login)
 - **Real-time puzzle management** through Notion Database